 When data exceeds the data packet payload capacity, then data should be broken up and transmitted in fragments.
-During successful data session transmission, each session will fit into a TDMA frame.
-This will result in a maximum of 14 fragments per data session (one in each DC slot), before reaching a DSCH slot used for the ACK/NACK.

 The first data fragment starts with a start fragment (#74) message, continues with continuation fragment (#75) messages onwards and ends with an end fragment (#76) message.